Horror Atiamuri crash: Grandmother speaks of whānau tragedy, 7 deaths

 The grandmother of five children who died alongside their parents in a horrific crash at Atiamuri says "no words can fully describe the agony" of the whānau's grief.

-Sherilyn Poutawa said the tragedy of losing seven loved ones had been a devastating shock.
+Sherilyn Poutawa said the tragedy of losing seven loved ones "has been devastating, a shock".

+"No words can fully describe the agony, the anguish that our whānau are experiencing at this time," she told reporters at Waikato Hospital today.

-"Our whānau were on their way home, not far from here," she told reporters at Waikato Hospital today.
+"Our whānau were on their way home, not far from here."

-She had been waiting at home with another grandson, she said.
+Poutawa had been waiting at home with another grandson, she said, when she heard the news.

-The sole survivor of the crash, a 9-year-old, was recovering after a midnight surgery that was successful, she said.
+The sole survivor of the crash, a 9-year-old boy, was recovering after a midnight surgery that was successful, she said.

+"He's been in surgery, a midnight surgery, and it's been very successful.
+So he is on a speedy recovery but it's a long journey for him."

+She said they're now waiting to return back to home in Hawke's Bay.

-Those two surviving grandsons were a legacy that was surrounded by a "very big loving family".
+The two surviving grandsons were surrounded by a "very big loving family".

 "We would like to thank whānau, friends, all work colleagues of my son, school teachers, friends, neighbours for all their condolences and their heartfelt aroha, prayers, thoughts."

-The family asked for privacy in the coming days, she said.
+The family asked for privacy and respect in the coming days, she said.

+"Please continue to pray for the Luke, Karauria, Poutawa whanau as we grieve and mourn our loss, which will be a long journey for us."

 A neighbour of the family in Tokoroa, Ivan Meyers, 89, was distraught at learning the family had died.